 Encumbrances accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded for budgetary control purposes to reserve that portion of the applicable appropriations, is employed as a control in preventing over-expenditure of established appropriations.
-Open encumbrances are reported as restricted fund balance in all funds other than the General Fund, since they do not constitute expenditures or liabilities and will be honored through budget appropriations in the subsequent year.
+Open encumbrances do not constitute expenditures or liabilities and will be honored through budget appropriations in the subsequent year.
 Encumbrances are reported as assigned fund balance in the General Fund.